 Hartl did caution against residents getting blood tests.

-Correction: this story has been changed to reflect the company Wolverine Worldwide has not been officially confirmed as the source of the water contamination.
+Correction: This story has been changed to reflect that the company Wolverine Worldwide has not been officially confirmed as the source of the water contamination.
 Instead, state and county health officials believe it is the cause.